Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/testing/_index.en.md

 _NB: Do not change the HostName variable in appsettings.json since this is used for other critical purposes as well._

-Unless you are fine by injecting your organizations Altinn Innboks with testing instances of the receiving form, you should adjust the receiver of the instance that is to be created in the instance template in the trigger app.
-This is done by using `PersonNumber` instead of `OrganisationNumber` in the `InstanceOwner` part of the template object in `ProcessTaskEnd.End()` method.
+Unless you are fine by injecting your organizations Altinn Innboks with testing instances of application B, you should adjust the receiver of the instance that is to be created in the instance template in application A. This is done by using `PersonNumber` instead of `OrganisationNumber` in the `InstanceOwner` part of the template object in `ProcessTaskEnd.End()` method.
 It is recommended to use a person number for a test user from Tenor test data base.
-When testing if the receiving form has come through you will need to log in to [tt02.altinn.no](https://tt02.altinn.no/) with the same tenor test user.
+When testing if the application B form has come through you will need to log in to [tt02.altinn.no](https://tt02.altinn.no/) with the same tenor test user.

 ## What must be done in tt02

-Before actually deploying the applications to production the forms should have been tested fully in tt02 with actual usage of Azure keyvault and correct variable for the envUrl.
+Before actually deploying the applications to production the forms should have been tested fully in tt02 with actual usage of Azure key vault and correct variable for the envUrl.
 This means that both applications should be tested while running in tt02.
 It is still possible to test with a tenor test user as the receiver of the instance, but an alternative is to ask for a test-organisation that can receive these forms.
+This can be done by sending a request to servicedesk@altinn.no

 TODO: Figure out if there are any guidelines on how to go about to get a test-org